Detroit Diesel: Clean Air Act violations

-In 2016, Detroit Diesel agreed to pay US$28.5 million to resolve violations of the US federal Clean Air Act.
+In 2016, Detroit Diesel agreed to pay U.S.$28.5 million to resolve violations of the U.S. federal Clean Air Act.
 The company sold 7,786 heavy-duty diesel engines, which were assembled approximately 80% complete in 2009, including the crankshaft, block, pistons, and connecting rods, the short block engines were stored temporarily and completed the remaining assembly in early 2010 for use in trucks and buses of in model year 2010.
 These engines were alleged not to comply with stricter 2010 emission standards.